simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 }
 ```

-This is nearly all we need to load the aggregate from the database using event sourcing.
-Only one part is missing, we did not discuss the
+That's almost all we need to load the aggregate from the database using event sourcing.
+There's just one piece missing, we haven't discussed the
-loadFromHistory function in the AggregateRoot interface.
-We will have a closer look at this function in the next step when we are calling the
+*loadFromHistory* function in the *AggregateRoot* interface.
+We will look at this function in more detail in the next step, when we call the
 domain function of the loaded aggregate.
-We will then see, that the we need to distinguish between new events and existing events when
-applying the events to the aggregate.
+We will then see that we need to distinguish between new and existing events when applying the events to the aggregate.

 **(2) Call the domain function of the loaded aggregate**

-The next step is trying to execute the command on the aggregate and changing its state.
-Therefore we need to look
+The next step is to try to execute the command on the aggregate and change its state.
+To do that, we need to
-at the AggregateRoot interface and the InventoryItem class, which is our only aggregate in the project.
+look at the *AggregateRoot* interface and the *InventoryItem* class, which is our only aggregate in the project.
 The following code snippet shows the
-InventoryItem class and the AggregateRoot interface.
+*InventoryItem* class and the *AggregateRoot* interface:

 ```kotlin
 interface AggregateRoot<T> where T : AggregateRoot<T> {